Adopt a New Family Member

 Once you find your cat you will fill out an application.
 If you rent, we will need a copy of your lease with pet requirements, your landlord’s phone number, as well as a receipt for your paid pet deposit.
 If this information can not be verified on the adoption day, we can make an appointment after the information is verified to pick up your cat.

 The adoption fee for cats and kittens is $75.
-All cats available for adoption are current on age appropriate vaccines, have been spayed or neutered, have tested negative for Feline Aids and Feline Leukemia, have a microchip and come with a 14 day health certificate and exam from Oso Creek Animal Hospital, 30 days of pet insurance for ShelterCare and an adopter bag of Hill’sScience Diet.
+All cats available for adoption are current on age appropriate vaccines, have been spayed or neutered, have tested negative for Feline Aids and Feline Leukemia, have a microchip and come with a 14 day health certificate and exam from Oso Creek Animal Hospital, reduced cost pet insurance from Pet First Pet Insurance and a coupon for Hill’sScience Diet.
 This is a $250-$350 value!
 We currently take cash, Visa and Mastercard for the adoption fee.
 Sorry, checks are not accepted for adoption fees. *Check the website regularly as we often have specials on adoption fees!